biohazard999/Xenial.Framework/docs/guide/README.md

 #### Flexible

-We provide solutions at any level of the stack, you can use the *whole* package, but your are no forced to.
+We provide solutions at any level of the stack, you can use the *whole* package, but your are not forced to.

 #### Focused